bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## CSV Format

-Data Dictionaries should use the CSV format specified by [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180#page-2).
+Data Dictionaries MUST use the CSV format specified by [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180#page-2).
 Data dictionaries my be created with tools such as Google Sheets or Microsoft Excel.
 Both of these tools produce CSV files in accordance with this specification.
 When saving a CSV file in Microsoft Excel be sure to choose the "CSV UTF-8 (Comma delimited) (.CSV)" file format.

 ## Template